mindsdb/mindsdb/docs/mindsdb-docs/docs/ml_handlers.md

 ## What are ML Handlers?

-ML handlers act as a bridge to any ML framework so you can create your models using different ML engines.
+ML handlers act as a bridge to any ML framework.
+You use ML handlers to create ML engines using the `CREATE ML_ENGINE` command.
+So you can create your models using different ML engines.

 ## ML Handlers in the MindsDB Repository